nditech/NDIplatforms/docs/usage.md

     :::bash
     $ make demtools/dkan-platform
-    Beginning to build demtools/dkan.lock.yml.                           [ok]
+    Beginning to build makefiles/demtools/dkan/lock.yml.                 [ok]
-    drupal-7.42 downloaded.                                              [ok]
+    drupal-7.43 downloaded.                                              [ok]
     [...]

-Each DemTools platform (demtools/dkan, demtools/civicrm, etc.) have such a platform build command defined (although it may not show up in the `make list` output).
+Each DemTools platform (demtools/dkan, demtools/civicrm, etc.) has such a platform build command defined (although it may not show up in the `make list` output).